Murc13lag0/tds/README.md

-# TDS – Transport Duration Swiss
+# TDS – Transport Duration Switzeraland

 **TDS** is a command-line tool to compare travel durations between two locations in Switzerland, using both public transport and car routes.
 It leverages live data from [transport.opendata.ch](https://transport.opendata.ch) and [OpenRouteService](https://openrouteservice.org).